Impact of the valence band on Rydberg excitons in cuprous oxide quantum wells: Introduction

-In Refs.~\cite{Scheuler2024,Belov2024,Kuehner2025}, the energy levels of excitons and electron-hole resonances in finite-sized cuprous oxide crystals have been calculated.
-Moreover, these works shed light on the crossover from weak to strong confinement regime as well as the radiative properties of exciton states of different symmetries.
-However, they took into account only the effect of the dielectric contrast in the crystal and in the substrate~\cite{Belov2024} which, for thin films of semiconductors, is usually described by the Rytova-Keldysh potential~\cite{Rytova,Keldysh}.
-The nonparabolicity of the valence bands near the $\Gamma$-point has not been considered so far.
-Taking into account the nonparabolic energy dispersion of the hole leads to an increase in the number of coupled differential equations originating from the complex valence band.
-This significantly complicates the numerical treatment of the problem.
-Fortunately, the B-spline expansion of the exciton wave function still allows for an effective numerical solution of this challenging problem.
+In Refs.~\cite{Scheuler2024,Belov2024,Kuehner2025}, the energy levels of excitons and electron-hole resonances in finite-sized cuprous oxide crystals have been calculated using the two-band model with simple parabolic dispersions of the bands.
+Although these works shed light on the crossover from the weak to the strong confinement regime as well as on the radiative properties of exciton states of different symmetries, the exciton states were studied within the hydrogenlike model, confined over one dimension.
+The complex structure of the Cu$_2$O valence subbands near the $\Gamma$ point has not been considered so far.
+Taking into account the complex valence band dispersion leads to an increase in the number of coupled differential equations corresponding to different projections of the orbital momemtum and spin.
+This makes the numerical treatment of the problem much more difficult.